Labor Economics, Behavioral Economics, Law & Economics

 - A.P.
 Albright (2014).
 An Investigation of Quality and Hype in the Market for Wine: A Panel SVAR Approach.
 Undergraduate Economics Honors Thesis, Williams College.
 [See thesis poster here.]

-- 10th Annual American Association of Wine Economists Conference, The Role of Social Media and Expert Reviews in the Market for High-End Goods: An Example From The Market for High-End Wines, Place Pey Berland, Bordeaux, France, June 21-25, 2016.
+- 2016 American Association of Wine Economists Conference, The Role of Social Media and Expert Reviews in the Market for High-End Goods: An Example From The Market for High-End Wines, Place Pey Berland, Bordeaux, France, June 21-25, 2016.
 Received Christophe Baron Prize.
 (See slides here and more information about award here.)

 - Strata+Hadoop World Conference, One Size Does Not Fit All: The Shortcomings of the Mainstream Data Scientist Working for Social Good, Jacob K. Javits Convention Center, September 30, 2015.